data-apis/array-api/spec/API_specification/creation_functions.md

 -   **copy**: _Optional\[ bool ]_

     -   boolean indicating whether or not to copy the input.
 If `True`, the function must always copy.
-If `False`, the function must never copy for input which supports DLPack or the buffer protocol, and raises `ValueError` in case a copy would be necessary.
+If `False`, the function must never copy for input which supports DLPack or the buffer protocol and must raise a `ValueError` in case a copy would be necessary.
 If `None`, the function must reuse existing memory buffer if possible and copy otherwise.
 Default: `None`.

 #### Returns